Home gym startup Tempo raises $220M to meet surge in demand for its workout device – TechCrunch

 When the pandemic forced everyone to stay at home last year, many gym-goers looked to at-home fitness makers to fill the void for their cardiovascular and strength-training workouts.

 To help meet that demand, Tempo, the five-year-old fitness startup founded by Moawia Eldeeb and Josh Augustin, closed a $220 million Series C round led by SoftBank.
 The company plans to use the raise to shore up its supply chain, keep up with increased consumer demand and fuel efforts such as R&D and content.
-Other participants in the Series C round included Bling Capital, DCM, General Catalyst and Norwest Venture Partners.
+Other participants in the Series C round included Bling Capital, DCM, General Catalyst, Norwest Venture Partners and Steadfast Capital Ventures.

 Tempo’s freestanding cabinet, which the company launched in February 2020, includes a 42-inch touchscreen with a 3D motion-tracking camera that consistently scans, tracks and coaches users as they work out.